folio-org/curriculum/02_initialize_okapi_from_the_command_line.md

 It `provides` two interfaces: `test-basic` and `_tenant`.
 The `test-basic` interface is how clients will communicate with the Okapi Module (as we did directly in the previous lesson).
 Interfaces beginning with an underscore (such as `_tenant`) are reserved system interfaces; in this case, an interface that is called when a module is enabled or disabled for a tenant.
-The `routingEntries` dictionary tells the gateway:
+The `handling` dictionary tells the gateway:
 * which HTTP methods are expected
 * the path registered in the gateway for which this interface will receive requests
-* the priority of this module relative to other modules registered on the same path as the chain of modules is constructed by the gateway
 * the type of response provided by this module interface
 * permissions required (enforced by the Okapi Gateway)
 * permissions desired (a list of requester's permissions that the business logic of this module needs to know about)